What Does Sheltering In Place Mean? Rules and Guidelines For Shelter In Place

 Staying Put in the Vehicle

-In certain emergencies, it is more secure to pull over and remain in your vehicle than to continue to drive.
-On the off chance that you are extremely near and close to your work environment or a public structure, go there right away and head inside.
-Follow the "shelter in place" proposals for that area.
+In certain emergencies, it is safer to remain in your vehicle than to continue driving.
+If you are close to your workplace or a public building, immediately go inside and follow the "shelter in place" guidelines for that area.

 Shelter In Place: Plan, Evaluate, and Respond